Baglan/MCButtoneer/README.md

 Irresistible, admit it!

 (And available under a very permissive MIT license!)

+## Installation

+Whether you use git sobmodules or jsut copy files, add files from the _Classes_ folder to your project.